(A WordPress Adventure)

 I knew that I had to kill the tweet that had automatically gone out but what I didn’t know was that I had to delete a facebook post that had gone up as well.
 Sure, I connected all my social media sites as I was editing the blog post, but I didn’t really know what was going to happen with them.

 I bet I know now!

-After the post published an email went to all my followers and the tweet went out, and the facebook post published.
-So everything had to be taken down and I was so glad that I was alerted to the fact that the facebook post was up.
-That’s how I learned about all of it and what a wordpress blog will do to promote your post.
+After the post published an email went to all my followers, the tweet went out, and the blog posted on facebook.
+So everything had to be taken down and I was so glad that someone alerted me to the fact that the facebook post was up.
+That’s how I learned about all of it and, what a wordpress blog will do to promote your post.

-In order to kill the live post I had to re-schedule it for the date I want.
-That is tricky in itself.
-You can’t use regular time clock hours; you have to use a military type style of posting the hours.
+In order to kill the live post, I had to re-schedule it for the date I want.
+That is tricky in and of itself.
+You can’t use regular time clock hours; you have to use a military-type style of posting the hours.
 So I enlisted the help of my husband to understand how to count the hours to schedule the correct time.
 Example, if I want to schedule a date and time for midnight, it will look something like this:

 10/26/15 00:01 – the post will start at midnight of the designated date

 10/27/15 01:00 – the post will start at 1:00 A.M.

 10/27/15 13:00 – the post will start at 1::00 P.M.